What are the limitations of a study?

 The limitations of a study are its flaws or shortcomings.
 Study limitations can exist due to constraints on research design or methodology, and these factors may impact the findings of your study.
-However, many researchers are reluctant to discuss the limitations of their study in their papers, feeling that bringing up limitations may undermine its research value in the eyes of readers and reviewers.
+However, researchers are often reluctant to discuss the limitations of their study in their papers, feeling that bringing up limitations may undermine its research value in the eyes of readers and reviewers.

 In spite of the impact it might have (and perhaps because of it) you should clearly acknowledge any limitations in your research paper in order to show readers—whether journal editors, other researchers, or the general public—that you are aware of these limitations and to explain how they affect the conclusions that can be drawn from the research.

 In this article, we provide some guidelines for writing about research limitations, show examples of some frequently seen limitations, and recommend techniques for presenting this information.
-And after you have finished drafting and revising your research paper manuscript, you still might want to follow this up with academic editing before submitting to your work to your target journal.
+And after you have finished drafting and revising your research paper manuscript, you still might want to follow this up with academic editing before submitting your work to your target journal.

 Why do I need to include limitations in my research paper?

 Where should I put the limitations in my paper?

 There are several reasons why study limitations might exist.
-But two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).
+The two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).

 Limitations due to methodological problems can be addressed by clearly and directly identifying the potential problem and suggesting ways in which this could have been addressed—and SHOULD be addressed in future studies.
 The following are some major potential methodological issues that can impact the conclusions researchers can draw from the research.